 INTRODUCTION

 ECC Recommendations should be the outcome of a consultation process on matters of harmonization in the communications regulatory field.
 Administrations are encouraged to apply them, though implementation is on a voluntary basis.
+When developing ECC Recommendations Articles 10.6bis and 10.6ter of the Rules of Procedure apply.

 There are four main elements to the Recommendation making mechanism: development and approval, implementation, amendment, and withdrawal.